 Table 1: Classifications of BMI for adults aged 18 years and over

-BMI (kg/m2 | Classification |
+BMI (kg/m2) | Classification |

 Less than 18.5 | Underweight |

-18.5 to less than 25 | Normal weight |
+18.5 to less than 25 | Healthy weight |

-25 to less than 30 | Overweight |
+25.0 to less than 30 | Overweight but not obese |

-30 or more | Obese |
+40.0 or more | Obese class III |

-35 or more | Morbidly obese |
+25 or more | Overweight or obese |

-Where relevant, rates were age-standardised for this measure to account for differences in age structure over time.
-Age-standardisation was also applied for comparisons between population groups, including:
+Where relevant, rates are age-standardised for this measure to account for differences in age structures over time.
+Age-standardisation has also been applied for comparisons between population groups, including those classified by Indigenous and non-Indigenous status, areas of residential remoteness, and areas by level of socioeconomic disadvantage.

 Current status

-Morbidly obese
+Morbidly obese (Severely obese)

 Remoteness and socioeconomic status (SES)